Commodity Watch

 Each month ASA publishes the ASA Commodities Reports, covering nine metal and plastics categories of keen interest to those doing business in the industrial and mechanical PVF supply chain.
 These reports are written by members of ASA’s Industrial Piping Division, comprised of distributors, manufacturers and master distributors of industrial and mechanical pipe, valves and fittings products.

-As of August 13, 2025
+As of October 10, 2025

 Category Updates